Scales of Justice (novel): Television adaptation and accusations of snobbism

-This novel was adapted in 1994 for the television series The Inspector Alleyn Mysteries, with Patrick Malahide as Roderick Alleyn and, prominently among an outstanding cast, Elizabeth Spriggs as Lady Lacklander and Frances Barber as Mrs Cartarette.
+This novel was adapted in 1994 for the television series The Inspector Alleyn Mysteries, with Patrick Malahide as Roderick Alleyn, Elizabeth Spriggs as Lady Lacklander and Frances Barber as Mrs Cartarette.

 It is interesting that, according to Marsh's first biographer Margaret Lewis, a proposed and abandoned 1955 BBC radio adaptation has the reader's filed note: "we should have to eliminate the appalling snobbishness".
 As Dr Lewis justly comments, "a truer reading of the novel would be that the appalling snobbishness is accurately depicted and firmly ridiculed by the author".